 The National Mall was overflowing with people flying kites, having picnics, and taking in the sights.
 The sidewalks were so jammed with people that we could hardly get around.
 And restaurants were so busy that we almost didn’t find anything for lunch.

-If I could go back and do it again, I would try to see the cherry blossoms on a week day to avoid the throngs of selfie-takers like me!
+If I could go back and do it again, I would try to see the cherry blossoms on a week day to avoid the most intense crowds.

 Don’t Forget Your Camera